amazon-ion/ion-docs/_books/ion-1-1/src/glossary.md

 **rest parameter**<br/>
 A macro parameter—always the final parameter—declared with `*` or `+` cardinality,
 that accepts all remaining individual arguments to the macro as if they were in an implicit _argument group_.
+Applies to Ion text and TDL.
 Similar to "varargs" parameters in Java and other languages.

 **segment**<br/>
 A contiguous partition of a _document_ that uses the same _active encoding module_.
-Segment boundaries are caused by directives: an IVM starts a new segment, while `$ion_symbol_table` and `$ion_encoding` directives end segments (with a new one starting immediately afterward).
+Segment boundaries are caused by directives: an IVM starts a new segment (ending the prior segment, if any), while `$ion_symbol_table` and `$ion_encoding` directives end segments (with a new one starting immediately afterward).

 **shared module**<br/>
 A module that exists independent of the data stream of an Ion document.
 It is identified by a